 Nowitzki scores 23, leads Mavericks over Nets 111-104

-Dirk Nowitzki had 23 points and nine rebounds, J.J.
-Barea scored 20 and the Dallas Mavericks beat the Brooklyn Nets 111-104 Sunday.
-Brook Lopez scored 27 points and Spencer Dinwiddie had 18 for the Nets.
+Dirk Nowitzki kept Dallas ahead with his consistent play, and J.J.
+Barea put away the Mavericks' win with a burst at the end.
+Nowitzki had 23 points and nine rebounds, Barea scored 20 and the Mavericks beat the Brooklyn Nets 111-104 Sunday.

 Add your comments below